colbypainter/mfs-lookup/scenarios.md

 Accomodate Anesthesia output to recent results and validate that it looks appropriate in Results Add message/helper tesk functionality
 Set consistent form validation
-See about differentiating the injectable codes for prof services Check on that crazy outlier thing Drema mentioned Hitting enter breaks it.
+Check on that crazy outlier thing Drema mentioned Hitting enter breaks it.
 Fix anesthesia results to hide plus sign when there is no P modifier

-Fix phantom modifier rendering

 NICE TO HAVE:
 Rewrite the code for Modifiers so I'm not storing the code + modifier in the JSON file.
 That's bad.